apostrophecms/apostrophe-documentation/docs/modules/apostrophe-docs/server-apostrophe-cursor.md

 Defaults to `true`.
 If set to false, `addUrls` methods are not invoked.
+### previous(*value*)
+If set to a doc object, this filter will limit results to the docs that precede it in the current sort order.

+The _id is used as a tiebreaker sort to avoid loops.
+### next(*value*)
+If set to a doc object, this filter will limit results to the docs that follow it in the current sort order.

+The _id is used as a tiebreaker sort to avoid loops.
 ### pageUrl(*value*)
 Filter.
 All docs that are part of the page tree (they have a slug beginning with a `/`) receive a `._url` property, which takes the